graphile/worker/README.md

 You should see the worker output `Hello, Bobby Tables`.
 Gosh, that was fast!

+## Crowd-funded open-source software

+If you are using this software in your business, please support it [via sponsorship](https://graphile.org/sponsor/).
+With your support we can improve performance, usability and documentation at a greater rate, leading to reduced running and engineering costs for your business, leading to a net ROI.

+Support contracts are also available; for more information see: https://www.graphile.org/support/

 ## Features

 - Standalone and embedded modes
 - Easy to test with (including `runAllJobs` util)
 - Low latency (~2ms from task schedule to execution, uses `LISTEN`/`NOTIFY` to be informed of jobs as they're inserted)
-- High performance (~700 jobs per second, uses `SKIP LOCKED` to find jobs to execute, resulting in faster fetches)
+- High performance (~700 jobs per second on a single node, uses `SKIP LOCKED` to find jobs to execute, resulting in faster fetches)
 - Small tasks (uses explicit task names / payloads resulting in minimal serialisation/deserialisation overhead)
 - Parallel by default
 - Adding jobs to same named queue runs them in series